Ms850446/Rehab-play-Project/README.md

 </p>

 # Module 3: Reaction time game Training & Assessment :
+Every millisecond counts — and in rehabilitation, those milliseconds reveal the path to recovery.

-Human reaction time is a critical parameter that can tell us a lot of information about brain health and body too.
+Human reaction time is more than speed, it’s a window into brain health and physical performance.
-As our main project is for rehabilitation then it would be an impoertant factor.
-In the assessment mode there's only one lamp infront of you and you are required to hit it as fast as possible when it changes its color.
+That makes it a vital factor in rehabilitation, where the mind and body must work together to recover.

+# How It Works :
+**Assessment Mode:**
+A single lamp stands in front of the patient.
+When its color changes, they must strike it as quickly as possible.
-Assessment mode helps us in determining the training level that we would start from or even he wouln't need to have training.
+This baseline test helps determine the right training level — or whether training is even needed.
-In training mode we created a specific area on the wall of the room and in this region there's a lamp that suddenly appears infront of the patient.
-The patient is required to hit this lamp when he see it to increase his score.
-There's many modes for the game like "Fixed delay", "Speed up", and "No delay" that patient can choose between them based on doctor's referal.
+**Training Mode:**
+A lamp suddenly appears within a marked area on the wall.
+The patient must react instantly and hit it, improving reflexes while scoring points.
+**Game Modes:** Patients can train under different styles depending on their doctor’s referral:
+**Fixed delay**, **Speed up**, **No delay**.
+**Why It Matters**
+By blending quick decision-making with physical response, this module strengthens both neurological processing and motor coordination.
+For patients, it’s a challenge that feels exciting.
+For doctors, it’s a reliable measure of brain-body recovery.